The Ultimate Guide of The City of London

 After the Romans, Londinium came under Anglo-Saxon rule.
 It is believed they had a settlement about one mile away, stretching from the Strand in Covent Garden to the area where the National Gallery is today.
 Anglo-Saxon England was divided into small kingdoms, with London coming under the Kingdoms of Essex, Mercia, and Wessex.
 They endured numerous Viking attacks and occupations until the Norman conquest.

-Under the Normans, the City of London expands over the Roman Wall, bursting those old Roman western boundaries over the Fleet River in a westerly direction to what is today Fleet Street.
-Temple Bar, a stand alone gate, becomes the western boundary.
+Under the Normans, the City of London expanded over the Roman Wall, bursting those old Roman western boundaries over the Fleet River in a westerly direction to what is today Fleet Street.
+Temple Bar, a stand alone gate, became the western boundary.
 This area has been known as ‘Alsatia’, like the area in Europe where France meets Germany as it’s where London (the City) meets Westminster.

 The City became the headquarter of the powerful merchants and guilds, and in 1075 it was given a special charter of rights and privileges by William the Conqueror who could not get across London Bridge.
 In exchange for recognising him as King of England, the City of London struck a financial deal to keep its liberties.